Language, Policy and Planning Research Unit

-The Language, Policy and Planning Research Unit (LPPRU) was created early in 2005 to formalise the long established research interest within the School of Welsh in the fields of language policy analysis, development of new methodologies and behavioural studies.
+The Language, Policy and Planning Research Unit (LPPRU) was created early in 2005 to formalise the long-established research interest within the School of Welsh in the fields of language policy and planning, sociolinguistics and the sociology of language.

 Aims